KINGSTON, NEW YORK

 Note; From here you can access the Waterfront Promenade.
 Turn right across Rondout Landing and the old RR tracks.
 Continue straight along the brick lined trail which quickly heads right alongside Rondout Creek.
 Boat docks all along this section.
 Informational signs along this trail.
 Trail consists of bricks and pavers.
 You'll quickly pass by the HUDSON RIVER MARITIME MUSEUM (Rondout Creek empties into the Hudson River) and some old ships before traveling underneath the Route 9W Bridge and past HUDSON RIVER CRUISES .
 Pass by T. R. Gallo West Strand Park (picnic tables) and a promenade on your right.
 Plenty of eateries.
 You then travel underneath the Wurts Street Bridge and come to Hideaway Marina where the trail turns out to Abeel St after 0.6 miles.

-Note; The Hudson River Brickyard Trail (part of the NY statewide Empire State Trail ) starts just down the road on your right from the Kingston Point Beach parking lot.
+Note; The Hudson River Brickyard Trail starts just down the road on your right from the Kingston Point Beach parking lot.
 Map Board.
 I haven't checked out this section yet.
 Enter the parking lot and head left where you'll find a wood chip path heading west to North St. Travel right past the gate along a crushed gravel trail (?) alongside the road.
 This will lead to the old Hutton Brickyards.
-Past here the paved Hudson River Brickyard Trail travels north through the SCENIC HUDSON'S QUARRY WATERS PARK to John St in the Town of Ulster.
+Past here the paved Hudson River Brickyard Trail travels north through the SCENIC HUDSON'S QUARRY WATERS PARK to the John Street parking lot in the Town of Ulster.

 CLICK HERE FOR MAP